Lukaz15/BCS/README.md

 <br>
 <br>
 Click on "Start" to start the simulation.
-You can change the value of restitution (to simulate inelastic collisions), gravity, and the amount of balls with the sliders at the top right of the screen.
-Note that changing the amount of balls requires clicking on restart for the change to take effect.
+You can adjust the restitution value (to simulate inelastic collisions), gravity, and the number of balls using the sliders at the top right of the screen.
+Note that changing the number of balls requires clicking on restart for the change to take effect.